Officer injured on 91 Freeway in Fullerton area leading to closure of westbound lanes

 FULLERTON, Calif.
-(KABC) -- Several lanes of the westbound 91 Freeway in Fullerton were shut down Friday night following an incident involving a Buena Park police officer, authorities said.
+(KABC) -- The westbound 91 Freeway in Fullerton was shut down Friday night following an incident involving a Buena Park police officer, authorities said.

 The incident happened just before 6:45 p.m., according to the California Highway Patrol, but additional details were not immediately available.